simoneburch/net-protocols-traffic/README.md

 <h2>High-Level Steps</h2>

+This demo uses Virtual Machines deployed on Azure.
+You need to already have an Azure subscription to make these resources and follow along using Wireshark.

 - Step 1: Create your Azure Resources and Install Wireshark
 - Step 2: Ping your Ubuntu VM from your Windows VM (ICMP traffic)
 - Step 3: Observe SSH, DHCP, DNS, and RDP Traffic